The QATSPY Golfer’s Sports Page: Golf Swing Tips

 The University of Stanford Women’s Golf Team

 On the opening day of competition, I saw a particular swagger and determination in Mariah Stackhouse’s demeanor, as shown here standing second from the right.
-I could tell this young lady was confident, determined, and believed in her golf game, herself, and her coach.
-I told my wife on the first day of the tournament that Stackhouse would be a significant factor for the Stanford’s team.
+She possessed one of the best mental game of golf I had ever witnessed.
+I could tell this young lady was confident, determined, and believed in her mental golf game, herself, and her coach.
+I told my wife on the first day of the tournament that Ms. Stackhouse would be a significant factor for the Stanford’s team win.
 And the last day of match play proved this point.
-The following is the brief highlight of Davis’ and Stackhouse’s match from the 13th.
+The following is the brief highlight of Ms. Davis’ and Ms. Stackhouse’s match from the 13th hole to the 18th hole on the last day of competition.

-This is where an important self coaching technique comes into play during the tournament– I do not think as if I have achieved or failed during the competition; but one thing I do: forgetting what lies behind and focusing what lies ahead.
+This is where an important self coaching technique comes into play during the tournament– I do not think as if I have achieved or failed during the competition; but one thing I do: forgetting what lies behind and focusing what lies ahead and play golf forward.

 4.3 If a team or an athlete gets into a slump of paralysis-analysis, the only way out of the slump is to apply the TEAM (Techniques, Elements, Aptitude, and Mechanics) concept, or what I call mental horsepower.
 Mental horsepower is not being blind to reality, but changing your perception of reality.
 Coaches use the TEAM concept to train and develop an athlete’s determination, grit, and perseverance, or the ability to grind it out on the course.
 This structure is used when the coach focuses the team’s attention on the objective, rather than the conditions.
 Conditions will always change, but objectives remain the same.